frequently asked questions:

 (Due to COVID modifications we are unable to offer trial classes at this time)

 If you would like to enroll for the semester or school year, please contact us to arrange a meeting with the director and request an application.
 Applications are accepted on a rolling basis subject to space availability.

 Monday, Wednesday and/or Friday 9:30am-1:30pm Berkeley

 This is our wonderful group of regular forest explorers.
 Your child can join us to have the opportunity for amazing amounts of real life learning!
 The park is our classroom and children are able to engage all their senses while building their confidence, social skills, and forming a connection and respect for our earth.
 Extended care until 3pm is available as space allows.

-Sign up for the school year, on a month to month basis, or drop in to try it out!
+Apply for the semester, school year, or on a month to month basis.

 Outdoor Nature Camp–

 (Due to COVID modifications we will not be able to offer as many camp sessions at this time)